The Columbia Street home of the STAA

 While not absolutely certain, the above photograph may show the current location (if not the current structure) of where the St. Tammany Art Association is located on Columbia Street at the alleyway.

-At one time, the art association building was the location of the C. Nichols Toy Store, it is believed.
+At one time, the art association building was the location of the C. Nichols Toy Store

 The two story building in the background is the current location of the art association.

 The street scene in 1975, with the older section of H.J.Smith General Merchandise Store still in the background (with Dutch Boy paints billboard on the side of it)